VisualSearch-GmbH/VisRecommendSimilarProducts5/README.md

 ## Installation

 * Install this plugin.
 * Request your API key.
 Follow the link in the plugin configuration "Please click here to get your API credentials" or visit our website https://www.visualsearch.at/index.php/credentials/.
-Once you contact our office, we will provide you with an API key and you can test this plugin for 1 month for free!
+Once you contact our office, we will provide you with an API key and you can test this plugin for 10 days for free!
 * Please wait for an email with your API key.
 * In the configuration, paste the API key you received, press "Save" and optionally you can use the "Validate API credentials" button to check this key.
 * Please press "Save".